 If you would like to sponsor Veronica please inquire at email@example.com.

 For $5,000 your name or company name will appear in this section of the webpage

-Proceeds for Veronica will go towards helping provide 25 x 2 hours cooaching sessions by the PSV Union Staff through July 31st, 2012 to help her prepare for the Mexico Women's National team when she is not in camp.
+By sponsoring Veronica you will help provide 25 x 2 hours cooaching sessions by the PSV Union Staff through to help her prepare for the Mexico Women's National team when she is not in camp.

 Veronica has traveled to China, South Korea, Canada, Mexico, Brazil, Germany, Martinique, Seweden, Colombia, Cyprus playing in the CONCACAF Olympic and World Cup Qualifiers, World Cup, Peace Cup and Pan Amn Games.

 Veronca Playing for PSV Union at Nomads

 Veronica scores to put Mexico in the Women's World Cup Finals!